Can You Play Classical Guitar With a Pick? (Pros and Cons)

 While we believe that pick and classical guitar don’t go hand-in-hand, you can certainly use one if you’re not used to playing with fingers at all.
 You would limit yourself from getting the beautiful harmonies and the warm and balanced sound out of your classical guitar.

-Switching to fingerstyle will allow you to be more creative and blend chords, melodies and even percussive techniques in case of Flamenco.
+Switching to fingerstyle will allow you to be more creative and blend chords, melodies and even percussive techniques in the case of Flamenco.
 The choice is yours and in case you choose the pick, just don’t forget to invest in a pickguard.